 B. Open and Public Meetings51.
-8.1.B(3) All Meetings of Elected and Appointed Boards and Commissions and all committees, task forces or other like entities, shall be open to the public except for executive sessions permitted by the General Statutes, and all elected boards appointed Boards and commissionsCommissions, and all committees, task forces or other like entities shall comply with state freedom of information laws unless otherwise provided by the General Statutes or Law.
+8.1.B(3) All Meetings of Elected and Appointed Boards and Commissions and all committees, task forces or other like entities, shall be open to the public except for executive sessions permitted by the General Statutes, and all elected boardsappointed Boards and commissionsCommissions, and all committees, task forces or other like entities shall comply with state freedom of information laws unless otherwise provided by the General Statutes or Law.

-10.1.B(3) All regular meetings of boards and commissions All Meetings of Elected and Appointed Boards and Commissions and all committees, task forces or other like entities, shall be open to the public except for executive sessions permitted by the General Statutes, and all appointed boards.Boards and commissionsCommissions, and all committees, task forces or other like entities shall comply with state freedom of information laws unless otherwise provided by statutethe General Statutes or Law(sta).
+Appointed Boards and Commissions and all committees, task forces or other like entities, shall be open to the public except for executive sessions permitted by the General Statutes, and all appointed boards, Boards and commissions Commissions, and all committees, task forces or other like entities shall comply with state freedom of information laws unless otherwise provided by statutethe General Statutes or Law 1819.